-The Credit Facility contains representations and warranties, affirmative and negative covenants and events of default that the Company considers customary for an agreement of this type.
+The A&R Credit Facility contains representations and warranties, affirmative and negative covenants and events of default that the Company considers customary for an agreement of this type.
 The agreement requires the Company to be in compliance with a minimum fixed charge coverage ratio of no less than 1.25 to 1.00, and a maximum consolidated total lease adjusted leverage ratio of no more than 4.00 to 1.00.
-The Credit Facility also has certain restrictions on the payment of dividends and distributions.
-Under the Credit Facility, the Company may declare and make dividend payments so long as (i) no default or event of default has occurred and is continuing or would result therefrom and (ii) immediately after giving effect to any such dividend payment, on a pro forma basis, the consolidated total lease adjusted leverage ratio does not exceed 3.50 to 1.00.
+The A&R Credit Facility also has certain restrictions on the payment of dividends and distributions.
+Under the A&R Credit Facility, the Company may declare and make dividend payments so long as (i) no default or event of default has occurred and is continuing or would result therefrom and (ii) immediately after giving effect to any such dividend payment, on a pro forma basis, the consolidated total lease adjusted leverage ratio does not exceed 3.50 to 1.00.

-Borrowings under the Credit Facility accrue interest at a per annum rate equal to, at the Company's election, either LIBOR plus a margin of 1.5% to 2.0%, depending on the Company's consolidated total lease adjusted leverage ratio, or a base rate determined according to the highest of (a) the prime rate, (b) the federal funds rate plus 0.5% or (c) LIBOR plus 1.0%, plus a margin of 0.5% to 1.0%, depending on the Company's consolidated total lease adjusted leverage ratio.
+Borrowings under the A&R Credit Facility accrue interest at a per annum rate equal to, at the Company's election, term secured overnight financing rate ("Term SOFR") plus 0.10% (the "Adjusted Term SOFR"), plus a margin of 1.5% to 2.0%, depending on the Company's consolidated total lease adjusted leverage ratio, or a base rate determined according to the highest of (a) the prime rate, (b) the federal funds rate plus 0.5% or (c) Adjusted Term SOFR rate for a one-month period, plus 1.0%, plus a margin of 0.5% to 1.0%, depending on the Company's consolidated total lease adjusted leverage ratio.

-An unused commitment fee at a rate of 0.125% applies to unutilized borrowing capacity under the Credit Facility.
+An unused commitment fee at a rate of 0.3% applies to unutilized borrowing capacity under the A&R Credit Facility.

-The obligations under the Company's Credit Facility are guaranteed by certain subsidiaries of the Company and, subject to certain exceptions, secured by a continuing security interest in substantially all of the Company's assets.
-As of December 26,

-2021, the Company had no borrowings under the Credit Facility, and was in compliance with all covenants under the Credit Facility.
+The obligations under the Company's A&R Credit Facility are guaranteed by certain subsidiaries of the Company and, subject to certain exceptions, secured by a continuing security interest in substantially all of the Company's assets.
+As of December 31, 2023, the Company had no borrowings under the A&R Credit Facility, and was in compliance with all covenants under the A&R Credit Facility.